 This article explores how your business can benefit from deposits and implement deposits within its invoicing practices.
-It explains when a deposit is typically requested, the advantages deposits will bring to your business, and how you should record these transactions in Debitoor.
+It explores the advantages deposits will bring to your business, notes when you should request a deposit, and explains how you should record these transactions in Debitoor.

 How deposits will help your business succeed

 If you collect deposits from your customers, it will improve your business’ cash flow.
 If the project is particularly long, the deposit gives your company an income until the final payment is received.
 Having a prepaid deposit will also mean that you can cover your business’ expenses whilst you work on the project.

 By requesting a deposit, it helps to cushion the business against financial loss.
 It means that the business is assured they will at least receive a portion of what is owed.
 However, it’s still important to note that a deposit does not fully guarantee that you’ll receive the full payment from your customer.
 Even if the deposit is non-refundable, the customer may be unable to pay the final amount.
 In this case, the final invoice must be cancelled with a credit note.

 If a particular project requires the business to invest in materials or products that cannot be easily resold, taking an initial deposit helps the business to limit the financial risk involved.

 A deposit therefore functions as a form of collateral for the total sale amount and helps to increase the likelihood that the sale will go ahead.
 After all, a customer will not want to lose a non-refundable deposit.